sujithg9/GPU_Bot/README.md

 # GPU_Bot
-A bot to look up GPU available on different site and send out notifications if available.
+A bot to look up GPUs available on different sites and send out notifications if available.